-1. Where did headlight dimmer switches used to be located?
+1. Where were headlight dimmer switches previously located?

 a.
 On the floor shift knob

 b.
 On the floor, left of the clutch